 2. It’s impossible to get rid of.

-3. The foliage smells like a middle school locker room.
+3. The foliage smells like a high school locker room.
 Gag.

 I cannot believe that growers still sell this plant, and that people plant it ON PURPOSE.
 It should come with a warning label because once you have chameleon plant, you will NEVER get rid of it.
 Don’t ever attempt to dig it out because each little microscopic root piece you leave behind will re-sprout, like a bunch of satanic root cuttings hell-bent on turning you into a gardening Sisyphus, forever digging out the same plant over and over and over and over again for all of eternity.
 I’m serious.
 Do not plant this S.O.B. or your life will be ruined, and you’ll want to sacrifice your first born to the devil just to get rid of the stuff.